rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 Resources
 - Removed Masscon resource as it's no longer needed.

+Docking Ports
+- When you select a HexPort on the target vessel and Set As Target, it will light up automatically, turning off other lit HexPorts.
+- HexPort now provides fuel cross-feeding, courtesy of CrossFeedEnabler.
+No more fuel line trickery needed! :)

 Bug Fixes
 - Fixed an issue where the orange Multipurpose Storage Tanks would not remember what size they were.